 The holidays are a time to spend with family and friends sharing good food and gifts.
 Unfortunately, this time of sharing can create stress for individuals and families who are living on a tight budget.
-The extra gifts, food, and travel expenses can make a budget that is already stretched, snap.
 Planning ahead and making decisions about spending will help the holidays be more enjoyable.

 More and more people are changing how we give presents.
 Instead of focusing on the price tag, they are focusing on the experience of the gift.
 Here are a few options that are inexpensive and often more valuable than anything money itself can buy.

 Whether the business you work for is shutting down temporarily or it needs to scale back its staff, make sure to ask your employer when your last day of health coverage it.
 This will help you better understand what timeline you have for your existing health care coverage.

 COVID-19 infection and mortality rates fill the news programs.
 Across South Dakota and the nation, people are have made changes to their lifestyle and the way they accomplish many everyday activities.
 In response to this illness and the potential for long-term hospitalization and even death, individuals over 18 should also ensure their end of life documents are up-to-date.

 Personal finance knowledge and skills develop throughout each person’s lifetime.
 A number of free resources are available to assist parents and teachers in developing youth financial skills.

 A health crisis can have both immediate and long-term impacts on our personal financial management.
 Take these steps to get control of your finances during a health crisis.

 Congress just passed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) to help consumers cushion the financial impact of the Covid-19 spread.
 The amount of the benefit will vary depending on your income and family size.

 With unemployment rates skyrocketing during the Covid-19 pandemic, many Americans are struggling to make ends meet.